Drop into a class—in person or online!

 • on bottom: the muscles and connective tissue of the pelvic bowl

-• in between, a cylinder of four layers of abdominal muscles (transversus, internal obliques, external obliques, rectus)and many back muscles (multifidi, erectors, and more!)
+• in between, a cylinder of four layers of abdominal muscles (transversus, internal obliques, external obliques, rectus) and many back muscles (multifidi, erectors, and more!)

 Pilates isolates each area, in turn, to develop body awareness, strength, and mobility.
 My classes combine the classical Pilates mat exercises with creative innovations that target the precise areas where we tend to lose strength over time.

-Moves from ballet, jazz, and modern dance are brought in to isolate and strengthen areas that yoga often stretches (such as hamstrings and glutes), so it’s a great complement to a regular yoga practice.
+Moves from strength training, ballet, jazz, and modern dance are brought in to isolate and strengthen areas that yoga often stretches (such as hamstrings and glutes), so it’s a great complement to a regular yoga practice.
 Foam rollers and balls are used as unstable surfaces to challenge balance and core stability.
 We often prep for and play with arm balances, such as side plank variations and handstands at the wall.
 Building confidence in our own bodies, along with awareness of how to safely move and deeply breathe, are the key elements.

 How Should I Begin?